Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

-By the end of HUNT 342 you should be able to:
+By the end of HUNT 342 you will be able to

-- Demonstrate knowledge of the epidemiology, etiology, pathophysiology, and current prevention strategies and dietary guidelines to reduce the burden of NCDs
+- Demonstrate knowledge of the epidemiology, etiology, pathophysiology, and current prevention strategies and dietary guidelines to reduce the burden of non-communicable diseases

-- Describe the relevant nutrients involved in the disease process including foods and diet patterns, bioavailability and metabolism; and basic management of various NCDs
+- Describe the relevant nutrients involved in the disease process including foods and diet patterns, bioavailability and metabolism; and basic management of various non-communicable diseases

 - Summarise the biomarkers proposed to assess disease risk, progression or severity